SaadAttieh/lazyCode/readme.md

 # The docs:

 Here we cover the API.
-First a quick index:
+First a quick index of the available functions (Full documentation follows):

+## Quick Index:

 1. Input:
     * `range(5)` generates `0,1,2,3,4,`